dcaffer07/Arduino.cc-review-E2/README.md

 ## LED Fade w/o Button

 #### Description:

-> Make an LED fade in and out.
-#### Goal:

 > The goal and prurpose of this assignment was to eintroduce and familiarize ourselves to aurdunos and their code agjain.
-In this assigment we were tasked with making an LED fade in and out, rather than blink without a button, or really any other restrictions such as speed or amopunt of times.
-The primary differnece in accomplishing this in thge code compared to having an LED blink was using the anaolgWrite(); function rather than the digitalWrite(); function.
-Asside from that they used many of the same things such as connecfting and establishing ppins, serial.print.ln, ect.
+In this assigment we were tasked with making an LED fade in and out, rather than blink without a button, or really any other restrictions such as speed or amount of times.
+The primary differnece in accomplishing this in the code compared to having an LED blink was using the anaolgWrite(); function rather than the digitalWrite(); function.
+Asside from that we will be using many of the same things such as connecting and establishing pins, serial.print.ln, ect.
 #### Wiriring

 > Very straight forward, simply connect an LED to the groundand a pin for power supply ad direction, and than add resisterns to ensure proper use of electricity...